TARGET2: History

 Since the establishment of the European Economic Community in 1958, there has been movement towards an integrated European financial market.
 This movement has been marked by several events: In the field of payments, the most visible were the launch of the euro in 1999 and the cash changeover in the euro area countries in 2002.
 The establishment of the large-value central bank payment system TARGET was less visible, but also of great importance.
 It formed an integral part of the introduction of the euro and facilitated the rapid integration of the euro area money market.

 The implementation of TARGET2 was based on a decision of the ECB Council of autumn 2002.
 TARGET2 started operations on 19 November 2007, when the first group of countries (Austria, Cyprus, Germany, Latvia, Lithuania, Luxembourg, Malta and Slovenia) migrated to the SSP.
 This first migration was successful and confirmed the reliability of SSP.
 After this initial migration, TARGET2 already settled around 50% of overall traffic in terms of volume and 30% in terms of value.

 On 18 February 2008, the second migration successfully migrated to TARGET2, comprising Belgium, Finland, France, Ireland, the Netherlands, Portugal and Spain.

 On 19 May 2008, the final group migrated to TARGET2, comprising Denmark, Estonia, Greece, Italy, Poland and the ECB.
 The six-month migration process went smoothly and did not cause any operational disruptions.

 Slovakia joined TARGET2 on 1 January 2009, Bulgaria joined in February 2010, Romania on 4 July 2011, and Croatia in February 2016.

-Objectives

-The objectives of TARGET2 are to: